clipperhouse/netlify/content/apple-mvno.md

 I suspect Apple does not yet see any one of the LLM providers as mature enough to provide the polished Apple experience.
 Hallucinations, overconfidence, etc.

 This is where the MVNO analogy comes in.
 For a user query, Apple could query several LLMs at once.
 Then, compare each response for similarity.
-(This comparision would also be done by a language model!)
+(This comparison would also be done by a language model!)

 Where these independent responses largely agree, Siri could offer epistemic confidence in its results.
 Where the responses are too different, Siri could choose to communicate that to the user in the form of "hmm, I am getting different stories here".